 Can humans, dogs or other animals contract RHD?

-RHD is not a zoonotic disease and there is no public health significance.
+not a zoonotic disease and there is no public health significance.
 RHD is specific to rabbits.
 Dogs, cats, and other pets cannot contract the disease, but can transport the virus just like vehicles, shoes, and equipment can.

 Can rabbits that have been exposed and recover or never become ill carry the virus?